alexbarton/backup-script/README.md

 The latest snapshot is always reachable using a symlink named `latest` inside the system directory.

+### [default_]io_timeout

+The maximum I/O timeout in seconds.
+If no data is transferred for the specified time then rsync will abort.
+Default: 1800 (30 minutes).

 ### [default_]tags

 Comma-separated list of tags of this job.
 All uppercase tag names are reserved